ingobeans/mail2/readme.md

 <img width="1085" height="531" alt="image" src="https://github.com/user-attachments/assets/d150930d-885f-4a0f-a5a4-6e7ea60274a3" />

-pumpkin is a cozy, autumn-themed platformer! your character can pick up and throw around pumpkins which can be stood on and used to reach higher platforms or press down buttons.
+pumpkin is a cozy, autumn-themed platformer! your character can pick up and throw around pumpkins which can be stood on and used to reach higher platforms.

+the game is really short, but i hope you enjoy!

 ## about